-• Survivable Logical Topology Design Problem (SLTDP): Given a physical WDM ring network with n nodes (where the node set is denoted by $V = \{0, \dots, n-1\}$) and a set of connection requests $R = \{(i, j) \mid i, j \in V\}$ (where for any two connections $(i, j), (i', j') \in R, (i, j) \neq (i', j')$), find a route for each lightpath $(i, j) \in R$ such that the logical topology remains connected, if possible, after the failure of any single physical link.
+• Survivable Logical Topology Design Problem (SLTDP): Given a physical WDM ring network with n nodes (where the node set is denoted by $V = \{0, \dots, n-1\}$) and a set of connection requests $R = \{(i,j) \mid i, j \in V\}$ (where for any two connections $(i,j), (i',j') \in R$, $(i,j) \neq (i',j')$), find a route for each lightpath $(i,j) \in R$ such that the logical topology remains connected, if possible, after the failure of any single physical link.
 Otherwise, determine and embed the minimum number of additional lightpaths to make the logical topology survivable.

-Note that when the given logical topology is not connected or has a cutedge, there is no route assignment that can make the logical topology survivable without having additional lightpaths.
+Note that when the given logical topology is not connected or has a cut-edge, there is no route assignment that can make the logical topology survivable without having additional lightpaths.
 Some logical topologies that have edge-cuts of size two, however, have route assignments that make the logical topology survivable, while some do not as shown in Figure 2.
-In this paper, we choose to characterize the survivability of a logical topology based on its edge-connectivity.
-We first observe that if the logical topology is completely connected, then it can always be made survivable by establishing the singlehop lightpaths $\{(i, (i+1)\%n) \mid 0 \le i \le n-1\}$.
-The rest of the lightpaths may be embedded in any arbitrary manner.
+When the logical topology is completely connected (i.e., every node is connected to every other node), it is always possible to find a survivable embedding by establishing nlightpaths from i to i + 1 in the clockwise direction for $0 \leq i \leq n-1$ where n = 0.
+The remaining lightpaths may be established in an arbitrary manner.
 An interesting question then is to determine in polynomial time whether there exists an embedding of lightpaths when the given logical topology is k-edge connected for an arbitrary k.
-In our earlier paper [4], we showed that if the logical topology G is 3-edge connected or 4-edge connected, there exist examples of G that for which survivable embeddings do not exist.
-Those examples are reproduced in the next section, where we also consider a special routing, namely the shortest path routing, and present some results on the problem complexity.
+In our earlier paper [4], we showed that if logical topology G is k-edge connected for $3 \le k \le 4$, there exists an example of G that is not survivable.
+In the following section, we consider a special routing, namely the shortest path routing, and present some results on the problem complexity.